ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 What if the syndication network itself is sufficiently rewarding editors and other content creators to insert high-quality and multimedia PDSs that meet the quality requirements of e-tailers, brands, and regulators, autonomously of the creator of the content syndication network, Icecat?
 And what if the network would make it far easier for brands, and their e-channel partners and agencies, to post and pay for content jobs, that help them to enrich the shopping experience of their prospective buyers?
 What if Quality Assurance (QA) is also a function that is available independently of the creator?
 And, what if even the definition of the product content standards, the taxonomy, are part of a democratic voting process, putting the control firmly in the hands of the stakeholders in the syndication network?

 Currently, such a decentralized network for product content syndication, doesn’t exist yet.
-Filecoin is attempting, after its successful Initial Coin Offering (ICO), to create a decentralized file storage network[vii], but this is not specific to Product Information Management (PIM).
+Filecoin is attempting, after its successful Initial Coin Offering (ICO), to create a decentralized file storage network[vii], but this is not specific to Product Information Management (PIM) and syndication, and it’s only addressing data storage.

 2. Challenging the Existing Syndication Set-up